 After image (image retention)

-Nearly any TV these days — LCD, plasma, or LED-LCD — has the ability to briefly retain an image.
-For example, if you were watching something in a squarish 4:3 aspect ratio, you might notice the faint outline of the black bars on the sides when you change to a 16:9 image.
+It's not uncommon for a flat-panel TV to briefly retain an image.
+For example, if you were watching a channel with a network logo in one corner of the screen, you might notice the faint outline of the logo even after you change channels.
 Unless you leave the exact same image up for a very, very long time (think days if not weeks), these "after images" are temporary.
-So if you do notice this kind of mild image retention in your TV, don't worry — in most cases, they'll disappear within minutes.
+So if you do notice this kind of mild image retention in your TV, don't worry — in most cases, it'll disappear within minutes.
 Also see "burn-in."

 Refers to widescreen video images that have been "squeezed" to fit a narrower video frame when stored on DVD.
 These images must be expanded (un-squeezed) by the display device.
 Most of today's TVs employ a screen with 16:9 aspect ratio, so that anamorphic and other widescreen material can be viewed in its proper proportions.
 When anamorphic video is displayed on an old-fashioned TV with a 4:3 screen, images appear unnaturally tall and narrow.

-A technology that reduces image "smearing" or "motion blur" that can sometimes occur with LCD or LED TVs.
-LCD televisions with anti-blur technology can deliver smoother, cleaner images than those without, particularly during fast-paced scenes.
+A technology that reduces image "smearing" or "motion blur" that can sometimes occur with LED-LCD TVs.
+LED-LCD TVs with anti-blur technology can deliver smoother, cleaner images than those without, particularly during fast-paced scenes.
 This anti-blur video processing is usually described as 120Hz refresh rate or 240Hz refresh rate.
-The highest actual refresh rate available on current TVs (as of 12/12) is 240Hz.
+The highest actual refresh rate available on current TVs is 240Hz.
 Sometimes a high refresh rate is combined with high-speed backlight scanning, and manufacturers may refer to this as "480," "720," or higher motion processing.
 TV makers have their own proprietary names for anti-blur technology; examples include Sony's Motionflow™ and Samsung's Auto Motion Plus.

 Watch our video about LCD refresh rates for more info.